Q: What is Student Case Management & Referral Coordination?

 Q: I have missed class due to illness or injury.
 What do I need to do?

 A: The Student Case Management Office can send out Instructor Notifications to professors after we have received documentation from either the attending physician's office or the hospital.
 If a doctor was not seen, you will need to contact your professors & explain the situation.
 It is up to each professor to make the decision as to whether they will offer considerations.
 See our tab on "Class Absences"

 Q: What documentation is considered valid for verification of an absence?

 A: If the absence is due to illness or injury, a letter from an attending physician or hospital on letterhead.
 If the absence is due to the death of a family member, we require verification of the relationship, a published copy of the obituary or a program provided by the funeral home conducting the service.
 In some cases, it is not possible for us to verify the relationship of the deceased to the student and cannot send an Instructor Notification.
 Students are encouraged to speak with their instructors directly to discuss potential options.

 Q: What is the process to withdraw from Colorado State University?
 What are the things I need to know?

 A: Sometimes circumstances occur and sometimes this is not the right time for a student to attend CSU.
-There may be significant consequences for a University Withdrawal that include loss of Insurance; Residence Hall (must move out within 48 hours) & Housing (rental contract issues); repayment of Financial Aid (Pell grants, loss of scholarships, etc.), loss of placement in an academic program, and possibly other consequences.
-Students should carefully consult with their academic adviser, Student Financial Services, and other University staff before completing a University Withdrawal.
+There may be significant consequences for a University Withdrawal that include loss of Insurance; Residence Hall (must move out within 48 hours) & Housing (rental contract issues); repayment of Financial Aid (student loans, Pell grants, loss of scholarships, etc.), loss of placement in an academic program, and possibly other consequences.
+Students should carefully consult with their academic adviser, Office of Financial Aid, and other University staff before completing a University Withdrawal.
+A University Withdrawal can be completed up until the last day of regular classes from their RamWeb account.

 Q: When is it appropriate for me (adviser, faculty, staff, parent) to contact your office?